Weather Bulletin issued by the Vanuatu Meteorology and Geo-Hazards Department, Port Vila at 1:00 pm Friday, February 24, 2017

-Latest satellite (IR) imagery including a six-hour loop indicates few, scattered to broken low to mid-level clouds.
-Few CBs are also evident over northern islands.
-Latest Metar and Synoptic observations correlate with the imagery.
+Latest satellite (IR/VS) imagery including a six-hour loop indicates few, scattered, broken to overcast low and middle level clouds about the group.
+Few CB’s evident over northern and parts of the central Islands.

 Outlook for the next 7 days.

 Showers and possible thunder over northern and parts of the central Islands while partly cloudy with brief showers elsewhere.
 Similar weather conditions is expected tomorrow until Sunday with isolated heavy falls over Torba Province.
 Showers with isolated heavy falls expected over all group by Monday until Friday next week.
 Light to moderate northeast, east and southeasterly winds expected over the group.
 Minimum temperature range from 21oC down south to 25oC up north.
 Maximum temperature range from 30oC down south to 31oC up north.